So Much To See...

 This monument is absolutely breathtaking.
 We have all seen it in photos, movies, and all over the internet, but to walk up and view it is something very special.
 The monument is at the end of a short promenade from the park entrance.
 It is also clearly visible from even the parking lot.
 I took this photo without much of a zoom at all.
 These four men, although not at all perfect, were so instrumental in paving this nation and the freedom we all enjoy.
 Their faces will probably be on this rock long after our civilization is gone.

 Whenever you travel, remember not to get too upset if plans don’t work out as intended.
-We had planned to stay someplace – I can’t even remember – but we got lost and night was closing in, so we stopped at this stunning villa on a hillside in Florence, knocked on the door and asked if we could stay the night.
-It was just luck that they could understand us, because very few Italians in the country speak English, and we didn’t have a reservation (not that we could read any of the signs).
+We had planned to stay someplace – I can’t even remember – but we got lost and night was closing in.
+So we stopped at this stunning villa on a hillside in Florence, knocked on the door, and asked these total strangers if we could stay the night.
+It was just luck that the family could understand us, because very few Italians in the country speak English.
 Long story short – it was fantastic.
 One of the best nights ever.
 The scenery was amazing, the food was delicious, and the family was so kind to help us poor, lost Americans.

 Read more on my travel itineraries to help with planning your next fun getaway.